 - VA Medical Center

 1 Veterans Dr. Minneapolis, MN 55417

 - New Brighton Community Center

 400 10th St. NW New Brighton, MN 55112

-Al-Anon and Nar-Anon MeetingsRecovering addicts are not the only ones who need the support of those who understand their challenges.
-The loved ones of people who are attending a drug rehab center in St. Paul, MN or an alcohol rehab center in St. Paul, MN, have their own recovery groups.
+Al-Anon and Nar-Anon MeetingsPeople who are in recovery are not the only ones who need the support of those who understand their challenges.
+The loved ones of people who are attending a drug rehab center in St. Paul have their own recovery groups.
 Al-Anon and Nar-Anon family groups are powerful gatherings of people willing to share experiences and lend support during this difficult time.
 Participants work through their own 12 steps, either independently or as a complement to a treatment plan.
 There are many of these meetings in the St. Paul area.

 Midway Club 1161 Sherburne Ave.
 St. Paul, MN 55102

 YMCA 1761 University Ave.
 St. Paul, MN 55104

 When determining where to seek treatment, do what is best for you.
 It might be a St. Paul drug rehab center or a St. Paul alcohol rehab center.
 On the other hand, for some individuals, it may be better to go a little farther from home to begin their sober life.
 There are resources available in many cities throughout the state and nation.